-The alarm gave its first ring and I was already getting ready for its third snooze.
+The alarm gave its first ring, and I was already making up my mind for the third snooze.

-Before I woke up, I was thinking of the hot bed coffee.
+Before I woke up, I was thinking of bed coffee.

-My mind rushed to the sports column before finishing the day’s headlines and when the sports column arrived, it was wondering if the geyser was on or not.
+Holding the Newspaper, I rushed to the sports column even before finishing the day's headlines, and when the sports column arrived, it was wondering if the geyser was on or not.

-I rushed my shower to try to grab a bite of the day’s breakfast, but by the time I was fully dressed I found those few minutes of breakfast too long compared to the hours of standing still at the traffic jam.
+I rushed my shower to grab a bite of the day's breakfast, but by the time I got dressed, I found those few minutes of breakfast too long compared to the hours of standing still at the traffic jam.

-Anyway I maneuvered my way to office thinking of the day’s meeting and attended the meeting thinking about the boss’s response.
+Anyway, I manoeuvred my way to office thinking of the day's meeting and attended the meeting thinking about my boss's response.

-By the time I played the movie, it was my office which was running on the screen with the same events and schedules but with a different date.
+By the time I played the movie, it was my office which was running on the screen.

-I went to bed thinking of waking up early and while the alarm rang I was getting ready for pressing the third snooze.
+I went to bed thinking of waking up early, and while the alarm rang, I was making up my mind for the third snooze.

 If ((You want to know the next day story = goto Scene: 1) or (Continue reading below))

-Traditionally, in times past, our lives were connected.
-People were connected to their culture, to people, to place and to their lives.
-It is not so long ago that the extended family was a real live entity with the extended family often living under the same roof; children grew up knowing their cousins, aunts and uncles, grandparents, and other relatives.
+Traditionally, our lives were connected.
+People were related to their culture, their people, their place and their lives.
+It was not so long ago that the joint family was real; children grew up knowing their cousins, aunts and uncles, grandparents, and other relatives.
 These children felt connected.
 But today?

 So why rush?